zhanglx13/CS375_Compilers_Autograder/rubrics_p6_codegen.md

 github code using moss.
 If you get caught, you will get a 0 for this project.**

-1. `graph1i.pas` ==> There are 12 unit tests in the graph1_test directory.
+1. There are 47 unit tests in test_p6 directory.
+The first 35 tests
-    Samples are in the graph1_sample directory.
+   (test00-test34) are from pasrec.pas and the last 12 tests (test35-test46)
-2. `pasrec.pas` ==> There are 35 unit tests in the pasrec_test directory.
+   are from graph1i.pas.
-    Samples are in the pasrec_sample directory.
+2. The samples associated with each unit test can be found in the sample_p6 directory.
 3. Each unit test worths 2 points.
 The rest 6 points are free.
 4. You can get partial points (0.5, 1, 1.5) if your output is partially correct.
 5. The grade is based on these unittests.